-Congratulations!
-You've put hundreds of hours into your research, writing, and editing.
-Now your manuscript is complete.
-All you have to to do is condense everything you know about your book into 250 words or less that convince readers they can't live without your book.
-Yeah, I know––not as easy as it sounds.
+You've finally finished your hours of researching, writing, and editing!
+You've sent in your manuscript and your publisher asks for a book description...
+That shouldn't be hard, right?
+All you have to to do is condense everything you know about your book into 250 words or less that convince readers they can't live without your book without actually giving away any spoilers.

 Typically book blurbs are no more than 3 paragraphs, or 250 words.
 So your biggest challenge will be to condense your manuscript into a few key points.
 To help you get started, ask yourself these questions:

 1. What's the overarching question/conflict in my book?

 2. If readers will take away just one thing from this book, what do I want it to be?

 3. What's special about my plot/advice?
 Why is this book different from any others?